Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 Overall Emission cap
 ^^^^^^^^^^^^^^^^^^^^^^

-Ensures global maximum allowed annual carbon emissions over all the regions.
+Ensures that the aggregated annual amount of CO2 emitted over all the regions does not exceed the maixmum allowed annual values by the user.
 :raw-html:`<br />`

 .. container:: scrolling-wrapper